 Lord:

 All of those prayers might be part of godly prayers as long as you are not asking amiss (James 4:3), and God is concerned about them.
 But they are all about us getting something from God.
-Asking for things is something that you do from people that love you.
+They are more about God Loving us than us loving God.
 When you love someone you do things for them, look at the following verses from the Gospel of John:

 Even as the Father hath loved me, I also have loved you: abide ye in my love.
 If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.
 These things have I spoken unto you, that my joy may be in you, and that your joy may be made full.
 This is my commandment, that ye love one another, even as I have loved you.
 Greater love hath no man than this, that a man lay down his life for his friends.
 Ye are my friends, if ye do the things which I command you.
 (John 15:9-14)